Foreign travel advice

 Frequent protests have taken place over the past year in Caracas and other towns and cities across the country.
 Some have been in response to economic issues like electricity, water and food shortages, others have been political protests.

-Although the majority of protests are peaceful, some have resulted in injuries or deaths.
+Some protests have resulted in injuries or deaths.
 There have also been cases of looting in response to shortages of goods, and crowds lynching suspected criminals.
 The police and National Guard are heavily armed and protests can take place or turn violent with little warning.
-The authorities often use tear gas to disperse protests.
+The authorities often use tear gas and buckshot containing plastic pellets to disperse protests, and they sometimes arrest large numbers of people.
 You should avoid large public gatherings and remain alert at all times.

 Heavy rains and lack of maintenance can affect road conditions.
 Seek local advice about your route before you set out, leave plenty of time for your journey and stick to the main roads.
 Where possible avoid travelling after dark.